-Unfortunately, with interest rates rising in 2022, many would-be homebuyers may find they qualify for smaller mortgages, thanks to the higher monthly payments they’d have to make.
-Fewer buyers means that builders have fewer people to sell to, causing them to cut back on new housing construction, according to the National Association of Home Builders.
+Unfortunately, due to still-high mortgage rates in 2024, many prospective homebuyers may find they qualify for smaller mortgages, thanks to the higher monthly payments they’d have to make.
+Fewer buyers means that builders have fewer people to sell to, causing them to cut back on new housing construction.

 Step 8: Choose your home’s style

-When you’re choosing the style of your home, we recommend planning into the future and choosing a house style that will fit your evolving lifestyle.
+When you’re selecting the style of your home, we recommend planning for the future and opting for something that will fit your evolving lifestyle.

 Most builders will have a few different model homes or floor plans you choose from.
 You’ll be able to select the square footage, how many levels the house has, and the number of bedrooms and bathrooms.

 You’ll probably have more than one pre-construction meeting with your builder to discuss options and upgrades, but the initial sit-down to determine the floor plan and core elements of your home is perhaps the most important.